-In this section, we first define the iterated $\theta$-conjugates of strings and languages.
-Then, we characterize the elements of iterated $\theta$-conjugates of a word.
-We also count the number of elements in the iterated $\theta$-conjugates of a word.
-Then, we study the closure property of iterated $\theta$-conjugate operation.
+In this section, we first define the iterated $\theta$-conjugate of a word and language.
+Then we characterize the elements of iterated $\theta$-conjugate of a word.
+We also count the number of elements in the iterated $\theta$-conjugate of a word.
+Then we study the closure property of iterated $\theta$-conjugate operation.
 Throughout this section, we use $|u|_{a, \theta(a)}$ to represent the combined count of letters $a$ and $\theta(a)$ in the string $u \in \Sigma^*$, i.e.,